Nosebleeds (Epistaxis)

 Most nosebleeds are minor and can be treated without the need to see a doctor.

-With careful epistaxis management, bleeding should stop following application of pressure by pinching the fleshy part of the nose for 15 minutes.
-If it does stop then no further treatment is necessary, although you should avoid strenuous exercise or straining on the toilet for a few days after nosebleeds.
+With careful management, bleeding should stop following application of pressure by pinching the fleshy part of the nose for 15 minutes.
+If it stops, then no further treatment is necessary, although you should avoid strenuous exercise or straining on the toilet for a few days after nosebleeds.

-If you have minor bleeding that you can stop by applying pressure, but it occurs regularly, then you should consult your doctor for advice.
+If you have minor bleeding that stops by applying pressure, but it occurs regularly, you should consult your doctor for advice.

 If bleeding does not stop after 15 minutes of applying pressure and is severe, you should see an ENT doctor immediately.